 We are starting to see governments setting targets for organisations to lower emissions and transition to EVs.
 So not only are Fleet Managers required to do more with less, but they also need to start planning the transition to greener fleets.
 That’s why a top fleet management solution is so important.

 One of the biggest challenges Fleet Managers face is how to increase vehicle utilisation.
-Often this runs in paralell with reducing the number vehicles in their fleet, without any impact to organisational productivity.
+Smartrak has seen fleets achieve this by using our solutions to reduce the number vehicles in their fleet, without any impact to organisational productivity.
 This is effectively saving the organisation money.
 But how do you know when it’s appropriate to cull fleet vehicles?